Water affecting activities

 - Permit application form for the erection, construction or enlargement of a dam, wall or other structure to collect or divert water

 - Permit application form for all other water affecting activities

 Step 2.
 Permit application forms must then be lodged with the prescribed fee as per the instructions on the form.

 Step 3.
-Permit applications will be assessed against the principles and objectives outlined in the Regional Natural Resources Management Plan (note that the Limestone Coast Landscape Board has adopted the plan as an interim measure whilst the Landscape Plan is being developed) and relevant Water Allocation Plan.
+Permit applications will be assessed against the principles and objectives outlined in the Limestone Coast Landscape Board Water Affecting Activities Control Policy and relevant Water Allocation Plan.
 You may be required to provide additional supporting information and receive a visit from a Landscape Officer to assist with assessing your application.

 Step 4.
 You will be notified in writing regarding your application, and you may be required to undertake additional actions in accordance with the conditions of an approved permit.
 If your permit application is not approved, or you disagree with any of the permit conditions, you may appeal to the Environment, Resources and Development Court within six weeks of the decision.

 Step 5.
 Upon completion of works you must notify us, and a Landscape Officer may conduct a further site visit to ensure permit conditions have been met.